Guys like old video games, we get it—so what separates 'Nintendo Quest' from any other story about retro obsessives? We spoke to its makers.

 Article continues after the video below

-I'm not about to spoil the film by revealing whether or not Jay did pick up Stadium Events, or any of the NES catalogue's other (official, expensive) rarities – amongst them Bubble Bobble Part 2, Bonk's Adventure and Mega Man 5.
-But I can confirm that Stadium Events isn't close to being Jay's favourite game on Nintendo's breakthrough console.
+I'm not about to spoil the film by revealing whether or not Jay did pick up Stadium Events, or any of the NES catalogue's other (official, expensive) rarities—amongst them Bubble Bobble Part 2, Bonk's Adventure, and Mega Man 5.
+But I can confirm that Stadium Events isn't close to being Jay's favorite game on Nintendo's breakthrough console.

 Nintendo Quest is, if nothing else, a tribute to those stories we used to create for ourselves even before a game was played.
 The build up, the anticipation; the small quests we all went on, from home to the store and back, perhaps on the bus, perhaps in the back of a car.
 The tearing away of the shrink-wrap, and that first-time clunk as the cartridge found its home.
 Satisfying.
 It's about people, joined by a love of a medium that's still growing but preserves its previously shed skins like few forms of expression before it.
 "I think our film has touched the lives of many people," Jay concludes.
 "To hear them come up to us and just say, 'Thank you for making this,' it's the most incredible feeling in the world.
 The film continues to change my life on a daily basis, and I am so grateful."

-Nintendo Quest is available to view on Vimeo on Demand now, and is released on physical formats and via other digital platforms on December 1st.
-More information here.
+Nintendo Quest is available to view on Vimeo on Demand now, and will be released on physical formats and via other digital platforms December 1.